ShadyChrome/primeval-tower-rn/memory-bank/activeContext.md

 ## Next Steps
 1. **🎨 COMPLETE DESIGN ROLLOUT:** Apply the new design system to remaining screens:
    - Transform HatchingScreen, PrimesScreen, BagScreen, ShopScreen with new components
-   - Update MainNavigation and TreasureBox components with new styling
+   - Update MainNavigation with new styling
    - Implement ProgressCard in relevant screens for progress tracking
 2. **📱 ENHANCE UX:** Add micro-interactions and animations using react-native-reanimated
 3. **🛠️ GAME FUNCTIONALITY:** Build on the beautiful foundation to add core game mechanics